BTS members' most incredible luxury watches

 Jungkook extensive collection includes the iconic Cosmograph Daytona, a timepiece with heritage dating back to 1963.
 Aside from its iconic significance in watchmaking, the Daytona’s architecture prioritises barrel space, providing a power reserve of about 72 hours.
 The Chronergy escapement and Parachrom hairspring contribute to its remarkable performance.
 Outfitted with triple waterproofness mechanism screw-down pushers and the Triplock winding crown, the Oyster case’s hermetic properties are well-maintained.
 Reportedly, Jungkook also keeps a Day-Date 36 on a President bracelet in his watch collection.

-Hero and featured image: Courtesy Kim Seokjin 진 and BTS JK – 정국/FB
+(Main and featured image: Kim Seokjin 진 and BTS JK – 정국/FB)

 Frequently Asked Questions (FAQs)